 The AX50 proved to be reliable, passing my three-day stress test with no issue.
 It has about the same range as the AX3000 and can handle some 1800 ft² (170 m²) of typical residential settings with good Wi-Fi signals.
 The way Wi-Fi works, your mileage will vary.

 The TP-Link Archer AX50 ran a bit warm during my testing, which lasted more than a week.
 I wouldn’t worry about that, however.
 As long as you leave it in the open, which you should do anyway with any Wi-Fi router, it’s unlikely the router will have heat-related issues.

 Similarly Slow NAS performance

-Despite the fact it has an USB 3.0 (5Gbps) port, the Archer AX50’s network attached storage performance when hosting a portable drive was still quite disappointing.
+Despite having a USB 3.0 (5Gbps) port, the Archer AX50’s network-attached storage performance was still quite disappointing when hosting a portable drive.

-Despite sharing almost the exact same hardware specs as its twin siblings, the TP-Link Archer AX50 is clearly a more capable router.
+Despite sharing almost the same hardware specs as its twin siblings, the Archer AX3000, and the TP-Link Archer AX50 is a more capable router.
 It’s consistently faster and comes with more useful features.

 If you live in a medium household with a modest amount of devices, this Wi-Fi 6 router is one of the best bangs for your buck.